fedi-e2ee/public-key-directory-specification/Specification.md

    Directory, so long as the keys never repeat.
 The Public Key Directory will include a key-generation API endpoint for generating 256-bit keys for this purpose.
 2. Actor IDs will be encrypted with the key from (1), using a committing authenticated encryption mode.
+   The encryption steps are described in [a later section](#encrypting-ids-to-enable-crypto-shredding-).

 During insert, clients will provide both an encrypted representation of the Actor ID in `message.actor`, and disclose the accompanying key in the `actor-id-key` attribute (outside of message, and not covered by the signature).